Azure-Samples/azure-openai-chat-frontend/README.md

 All texts and labels are configurable to match your use case.
 To customize the texts, please edit the [global config](./src/config/global-config.js) file.

 ## Running the application

+This application is optimized to be opened in a container.
+Yo

 ### Local installation